-Instead of shuffling, the output of two generators could be combined by addition (mod 1) or \oplus .
-These operations should vectorize, but the combination generator would still be two to three times slower than a single generator, and the results are not guaranteed to pass all statistical tests (see comments on the "Super-Duper" generator in the next section).
+Instead of shuffling, the output of two generators can be combined by addition (mod 1) or $\oplus$ .
+These operations vectorize, but the combination generator is still two to three times slower than a single generator, and the results are not guaranteed to pass all statistical tests (see comments on the "Super-Duper" generator in the next section).
 For these reasons, it seems preferable to use a single (good) generator.

 Some generators, especially those based on the linear congruential method with multipliers a power of two, suffer from poor resolution, because they return only single-precision (32-bit) real numbers.
-Since most serious work on vector processors and fast parallel machines use double-precision (64-bit) real numbers, it is desirable for a library routine to return double-precision numbers (with the low-order 32 bits not all zero).
-If N random numbers are used in a simulation, there is not much point in requiring resolution finer than 1/N. Thus, it may be acceptable for a small number of the low-order bits (say up to four) to be zero when 64-bit numbers are returned.
+Since most serious work on vector processors and fast parallel machines use doubleprecision (64-bit) real numbers, it is desirable for a library routine to return double-precision numbers (with the low-order 32 bits not all zero).
+If Nrandom numbers are used in a simulation, there is not much point in requiring resolution finer than 1/N. Thus, it may be acceptable for a small number of the low-order bits (say up to four) to be zero when 64-bit numbers are returned.

 The trend appears to be for generalized Fibonacci generators to supplant linear congruential generators.
-For example, the recent reviews [1, 15] approve of the generators $F(r, s, \pm) \mod 2^w$, provided the lags are large.
+For example, the recent reviews [1, 15] approve of the generators $F(r, s, \pm)$ mod $2^w$ , provided the lags are large.
 Anderson uses F(607, 273, -) and shows how it can be implemented efficiently on a vector processor.

 Siemens Nixdorf in collaboration with the University of Karlsruhe have implemented a package of random number generators (RAND/VP).
-Our present (limited) information [13] is that the generators are adapted from the generator UNI of [23], which is based on the generalized Fibonacci generator F(97, 33, -).
+The generators are adapted from the generator UNI of [23], which is based on the generalized Fibonacci generator F(97, 33, -).
 Marsaglia [22] now prefers his VLP generators (described below).

 The algorithm used in RAND/VP "has been modified to generate several streams of random numbers in parallel" [13].
-Presumably this means that the recurrence is applied to vectors of length v > 1 rather than to single real numbers u_n .
+Presumably this means that the recurrence is applied to vectors of length v > 1 rather than to single real numbers $u_n$ .
 This is equivalent to using the generator F(97v, 33v, -).
 As far as the statistical properties are concerned, it would be better to use a single generalized Fibonacci generator F(r, s, -) with lags $0 < s < r \simeq 97v$ chosen to give maximal period.
 As we outline below, it is possible to vectorize the generation of a single stream of random numbers.